k-nut/osm-gtfs-checker/README.md

 License
 -------
 Published under the MIT License.
-Refer to the license.txt for a copy of the license
+Refer to the LICENSE.txt for a copy of the license.